Chalkbeat/dailygraphics-next/readme.rst

 * GOOGLE_OAUTH_CLIENT_ID
 * GOOGLE_OAUTH_CONSUMER_SECRET

 The Google OAuth variables should match the client ID and secret for an API app that can access your account. `This post <http://blog.apps.npr.org/2015/03/02/app-template-oauth.html>`_ has details on setting that up.
+Note that while the post only mentions the Drive API, this version of the rig requires you to enable API access for Drive, Sheets, and Docs.

 Alternatively, `service account authentication <https://developers.google.com/identity/protocols/OAuth2ServiceAccount>`_ is also supported.
 To create a service account and JSON key file, visit your project's `GCP web console <https://console.cloud.google.com/iam-admin/serviceaccounts>`_ to get started.